On this page

-The Society of Petroleum Engineers (SPE1), American Association of Petroleum Geologists (AAPG2), Society of Exploration Geophysicists (SEG3), World Petroleum Council (WPC); and Society of Petroleum Evaluation Engineers (SPEE) have worked over many years to standardise the definitions of petroleum resources and how they are estimated, culminating in the jointly developed Petroleum Resources Management System in 2007 (SPE-PRMS).
+The Society of Petroleum Engineers (SPE1), American Association of Petroleum Geologists (AAPG2), Society of Exploration Geophysicists (SEG3), World Petroleum Council (WPC); and Society of Petroleum Evaluation Engineers (SPEE) have worked over many years to standardise the definitions of petroleum resources and how they are estimated, culminating in the jointly developed Petroleum Resources Management System (SPE-PRMS), the latest version published in 2018.
 The definitions and guidelines in the SPE-PRMS are designed to provide a common reference for the international petroleum industry.
-The new Australian Security Exchange (ASX) reporting rules effective from 1 December 2013 are generally consistent with SPE-PRMS or provide additional clarification.
-The Glossary of Terms Used in Resources Evaluations included as Appendix A in the SPE-PRMS has therefore been adopted here, with minimal alteration.
+The Australian Security Exchange (ASX) reporting rules effective from 1 December 2013 are generally consistent with SPE-PRMS or provide additional clarification.
+The Glossary of Terms Used in Resources Evaluations included as Appendix A in the 2018 SPE-PRMS has therefore been adopted here, with minimal alteration.

 Very large volumes of petroleum exist in unconventional reservoirs, but their commercial recovery often requires a combination of improved technology and higher product prices.

 A more detailed description of the unconventional gas resource categories, including shale gas, tight gas, coal seam gas and coal gasification, is referenced in the Glossary.

 Figure 1.
 Resource Triangle - modified from Chan (2011) and Holditch (2009)